 We will be glad to offer you an alternative appointment and will try our best to accommodate you at a date and time suitable to you.

-Please allow plenty of time to park your car.
+Please allow plenty of time to park your car and bring change for the parking machine.